-A Canadian, visual artist living and practicing in Farrellton, Québec.
-Hannah's skills developed from being exposed, early in life, to dance and visual art practices, at home, at school, and in the community.
-Artistic exploration persisted, along side the study of anthropology in university.
-Having experimented with different mediums and forms, through workshops, courses, work and personal practice, the introduction of felt making in 2010 led to a professional practice as a textile artist.
-Hannah’s work has been supported by le Conseil des arts et des lettres du Québec and the Canada Council for the Arts.
+A Canadian visual artist, currently residing and practicing in Western Québec, Hannah's artistic journey began with early exposure to dance and visual arts in various settings, including home, school, and the community.
+Alongside her university studies in anthropology, she continued to explore different mediums and forms through workshops, courses, and personal practice.
+In 2010, the introduction of feltmaking marked a significant turning point, propelling her into a professional practice as a textile artist.
+Her award-winning work has been part of numerous exhibits and solo shows.
+Notably, Hannah's artistic endeavors have received support from, le Conseil des arts et des lettres du Québec and the Canada Council for the Arts.

 Statement: